cormacyounguoft/CSC207Project/README.md

 You can find the license [here](LICENSE).

 ### Feedback
+We welcome constructive feedback to improve our software!
+You can share your thoughts through the GitHub Discussion Board by navigating to the Discussions tab in our repository and starting a new discussion under the relevant category (e.g., "Bugs," "Suggestions").
+For bugs or feature requests, create a GitHub Issue with a clear and concise description, including steps to reproduce any problems.
+Valid feedback should be relevant, well-detailed, and respectful.
+Once submitted, a team member will review your feedback and address it based on priority and feasibility.

 ### Contributions
+We’re excited to have you contribute!
+Start by forking the repository on GitHub and cloning it to your local machine.
+Create a new branch for your changes, implement your updates, and commit with clear messages.
+Push your branch to your fork and open a Pull Request in the original repository, including a detailed description of your changes.
+Ensure your pull request is well-tested, properly formatted, and limited to relevant changes.
+A team will review your pull request, provide feedback if needed, and merge approved contributions.

 ### User Stories
 1. **Team Story:** John wants to log into his account.
 After logging in, he can search for movies, view his watchlist, view his watched list, and see what movies he has rated.